saezlab/mistyR/README.md

 ## Usage

-Start by reading `vignette("MISTy")` to learn how to run MISTy.
-To use MISTy with commonly used objects for spatial omics data see `vignette("SeuratObject")` and `vignette("SpatialExperimentObject")`.
+Start by reading `vignette("mistyR")` to learn how to run mistyR.
+To use mistyR with commonly used objects for spatial omics data see `vignette("SeuratObject")` and `vignette("SpatialExperimentObject")`.

-Example pipelines and synthetic data for running MISTy are also available from [this repository](https://github.com/saezlab/misty_pipelines/).
-To run MISTy on the provided synthetic data run the script synthetic_pipeline.R.
+Example pipelines and synthetic data for running mistyR are also available from [this repository](https://github.com/saezlab/misty_pipelines/).
+To run mistyR on the provided synthetic data run the script synthetic_pipeline.R.

 ## Citation
-If you use MISTy for your research please cite the [following publication](https://doi.org/10.1101/2020.05.08.084145):
+If you use mistyR for your research please cite the [following publication](https://doi.org/10.1101/2020.05.08.084145):

 > Jovan Tanevski, Attila Gabor, Ricardo Omar Ramirez Flores, Denis Schapiro, Julio Saez-Rodriguez.
 Explainable multi-view framework for dissecting inter-cellular signaling from highly multiplexed spatial data. bioRxiv 2020.05.08.084145 doi: [10.1101/2020.05.08.084145](https://doi.org/10.1101/2020.05.08.084145) (2020).